jacobgb24/SmashRandomizer/app_suspended.md

 > Thanks,
 > Jacob

-_At this point, I was replied to with a survey asking how support did and telling me to email them again if I wasn't satisifed.
+_At this point, I was replied to with a survey asking how support did and telling me to email them again if I wasn't satisfied.
 I was busy preparing for school so I didn't get around to handling this for a week or so.
 Eventually I resent the email above asking for an answer._